IntroductionThese short, easy walks around Arthur's Pass village feature waterfalls, forest or alpine views - they are great options for kids.

 Time: 10 min return

-This easy walk starts beside the Visitor Centre.
+This easy walk, suitable for prames, starts beside the visitor centre.
 Follow the path along the base of the hill towards the village.
 Small trout are often seen in Avalanche Creek from the historic bridge.
 From here, the path goes up to a viewing platform overlooking the Avalanche Creek Waterfall, which is lit at night.
+This section is steep and may be difficult for prams.

 Time: 5 min to Bealey Chasm, or 25 min to track end (both times one way)